William Franklin Lee III

-William Franklin Lee III, aka Bill Lee (20 February 1929 Galveston, Texas; d.
-23 October 2011 New Smyrna Beach, Florida) was an American jazz pianist, composer, arranger, author, and music educator who was renowned for pioneering comprehensive music education, including jazz, at the collegiate level.
+William Franklin Lee III, aka Bill Lee (February 20, 1929 – October 23, 2011) was an American jazz pianist, composer, arranger, author, and music educator who was renowned for pioneering comprehensive music education, including jazz, at the collegiate level.
 He led the University of Miami School of Music and was the University of Miami's third music school dean from 1964 to 1982.

 In 1989, Lee retired from the University of Miami but continued to work in music education at other institutions.
 He was distinguished professor emeritus of music theory and composition and emeritus composer in residence.
 Lee was vice-president and provost at the University of Miami and president and executive director of IAJE.

 His son Will Lee played bass guitar for Late Night with David Letterman and Late Show with David Letterman.

 Early life and education

-Lee graduated from Kirwin High School, Galveston in 1945.
+Lee graduated from Kirwin High School in Galveston, Texas in 1945.
 He obtained a bachelor's degree in music in 1949 and a master of science degree in 1950, both from the University of North Texas College of Music.
 In 1956, he obtained a master of music degree in composition and a PhD in music school administration from the University of Texas at Austin.

 When Lee received his masters of science at the University of North Texas in 1950, he was a member of the largest graduating class in the history of university as of that date.
 His studies at North Texas exposed him to Wilfred Bain, dean of the North Texas College of Music, and Gene Hall, who, in 1947 introduced at North Texas the first college degree in jazz studies.
 Lee began his studies at North Texas in 1945.
 By 1946, he was a member of the Beethoven Choir conducted by Bain, the symphony orchestra, and the Aces of Collegeland directed by Fessor Graham.